ooni/spec/backends/th-007-nwcth.md

 ## Design

-The test helper should help OONI Probe to discover all the relevant endpoints deriving from the input URL that the Probe should test.
+The test helper should help OONI Probe to discover all the relevant endpoints deriving from the input URL coming from the test lists or from user input.

 This discovery includes finding out HTTPS URLs corresponding to HTTP URLs in case of redirections.
 It also includes discovering whether there are